Konta people

 Konta people are an Omotic-speaking ethnic group indigenous to southwestern Ethiopia.
 According to 2007 census there are 83,607 Konta people, which makes up 0.11% of Ethiopia's total population.
-The population is distributed through south of Jimma and Gojeb River.
-Since the dissolution of North Omo Zone in 2000 most Konta live in Konta special woreda in Southern Nations, Nationalities, and Peoples' Region, where they make up around 85% of the total population.
+The population is distributed through south of Jimma and the Gojeb River.
+Since the dissolution of North Omo Zone in 2000, most Konta now live in Konta special woreda in South West Ethiopia Peoples' Region, where they make up around 85% of the total population.
 Konta language is the ancestral language of the Konta people, closely related to or a dialect of Dawro / Kullo.
 Most Konta adhere to Protestantism or Ethiopian Orthodox Tewahedo Church.
 Konta economy is based on agriculture and people cultivate ensete, sweet potatoes, taro, beans, teff and maize.
+The Kingdom of Konta was founded by the Konta people.